 - Double breast pumps allow you to extract milk from both breasts at the same time.
 Double electric breast pumps are good options because they save time.
 Many can even be converted to a single breast pump if needed.

 - Closed system breast pumps are designed with barriers or filters that prevent the milk from being able to go into the tubing or motor.
 The milk goes straight from the breast shield and into the collection container.
-Most rental pumps or hospital grade pumps are closed system.
+Most rental pumps or hospital-grade pumps are a closed system.
 As long as new accessories are used, it’s okay to share the motor portion of a closed system breast pump.

 How to Choose a Breast Pump

-Now that you know the types of breast pump, you’ll want to know what else to look for when choosing a breast pump.
+Now that you know the types of breast pumps, you’ll want to know what else to look for when choosing a breast pump.
 Here are some of the most important categories to consider.
 Look for these breast pump features when shopping:

 - Suction.
 How strong is it?
-Hospital grade?
+Hospital-grade?
 Personal use?
 Many breast pump manufacturers will give you a number, measured in mmHg, that tells you how strong the suction is.
 Many pumps feature adjustable suction to help you comfortably draw out breast milk.

 - Expression modes.
 Many breast pumps now have a letdown mode as well as an expression mode.
 This really helps to get the milk flowing, and it can help you get a lot more milk during each pumping session.

 - Battery power.
-Does the breast pump have a battery powered option?
+Does the breast pump have a battery-powered option?
 Does it come with, or do you have to buy a battery pack separate?
 Also, how many and what type of batteries does it take?
 Replacing 6 batteries every 2 weeks can get expensive.
 Reading through the reviews can give you a realistic idea of how long the batteries last.